Backendless/BackendlessPro/kubernetes-doc/readme.md

 ###### Note: before import any yml file open it and make sure that there is correct mounts and backendless version

-Please follow setup guide step by step in the order that is provided in the doc
+Please follow setup guide step by step in the order that is provided in the doc.
 - You should have shared file system mounted to all worker nodes to folder `/opt/backendless/shared`
 - Initialize mysql DB with the following sql files https://github.com/Backendless/BackendlessPro/tree/master/scripts/mounts/mysql/init
 - Add `analytics`, `application_settings`, `push_templates` databases to the mongodb